 The Company has a 401(k) retirement plan (the "Plan") covering substantially all employees.
 Participants may contribute up to 10% of their compensation to the Plan.
 The Company contributes 50% of the participant's contribution, up to 4% of the participant's compensation, as a matching contribution.
-Total contributions for the years ended December 31, 2013 and 2012 were approximately \$79,000 and \$7,000, respectively.
-In order to minimize costs for 2012, the Company suspended 401(k) matching after January 31, 2012.
-The Company reinstated its 4% matching contribution in February 2013.
+Total contributions for the years ended December 31, 2014 and 2013 were approximately \$89,000 and \$79,000, respectively.